 Necessary drawbacks are a common concept.
-We understand that a product can’t be good, durable and cheap at the same time.
-When faced with the choice, we have to “pick two”.
+We learn that a product can’t be good, durable and cheap at the same time, and when faced with the choice, we have to “pick two”.
 But is this necessarily true?
 Maybe.

-Invest into a strong architecture and focus on developer’s ergonomics.
+Invest into architecture and focus on developer’s ergonomics.

 While this may all sound silly to you now, I guarantee that this will all make sense when I’m done.

-Software architecture is incredibly important for all I’m about to talk.
-From how robust the software is, to how easy it is to extend.
+Software architecture is incredibly important for managing these complexities.
+From how robust your software is to failures, to how easy it is to extend and change.
 All aspects relevant to the developers can be correlated to architectural decisions that were made, consciously or not, at some point in time.

 If you are thinking that that’s awesome, let me push that point even further.
-Remember all those separate, unitary functions you are making?
+Remember all those separate, single-concern functions you are making?
 Guess how easy it is to write unit tests for them?
+Very easy.

-When you stop writing an unit test that “queries a database and shows a chart on the application” and you start making tests for “query a database”, “turn data into chart-format”, “show chart in the front-end” your tests not only become way simpler, they are also way better.
+When you stop writing tests that “query a database and shows a chart on the application” and you start making tests for “query a database”, “process data into chart-format”, “show chart in the front-end” your tests not only become way simpler, they are also way better as documentation.